Oil3/CodeColors-Quicklook-Syntax-Highlighting/README.md

-# CodeContentLoader
+# Code Colors

-**CodeContentLoader** is a 100% Swift, lightning-fast Quicklook Extension Plug-in for macOS.
+**Code Colors - Quicklook Preview plug-in** is a 100% Swift, lightning-fast Quicklook Extension Plug-in for macOS.
 It's a work in progress  using native  syntax highlighting , no JavaScript, no WebKit , no RTF, no external dependencies.

 ### Features